symmetriccurve/Interview-questions/Reactjs Question.md

 ---

 ### What is a functional component ?
-A functional component or ES6 stateless components are those whih does not have state and component life cycles like in class component.
+A functional component or ES6 stateless components are those which does not have state and component life cycles like in class component.

 It depends on the props and callback functions from the parent